relacs/makertai/README.md

-2. You should start out with a kernel configuration of a kernel image from your linux distribution closest to the kernel version you selected.
-On a Debian-based system install a matching kernel by executing
+2. You should start out with a kernel configuration of a kernel image from your linux distribution closest to the kernel version you selected (same major.minor kernel version).
+   First, the provided kernel configuration was tested and works, and second, we can then deselect all unused kernel modules, which speeds up compile time considerably (from one hour down to 10 minutes).
+It definitely pays off to invest some time in the beginning to start out with a matching working kernel.

+   On a Debian-based
+   system install a matching kernel by executing
    ```
    sudo apt-get install linux-image-4.4.0-79